AditiShetti/dogs_dataset-kaggle-/README.md

 ⚖️ **Weight** (kg): Weight of the dog in kilograms, from 5 kg to 60 kg
 🎨 **Color**: Dog’s color (e.g., Black, White, Brown)
 ♂️♀️ **Gender**: Dog’s gender (Male or Female)

+#**Tools Used**: Python libraries
+Pandas: For data manipulation and analysis.
+Matplotlib: For creating static and visualizations.

 For any questions or feedback, feel free to reach out at Aditishetti9060@gmail.com😊